cireficc/rails-playground/README.md

     Rails is right, PostgreSQL should have its default encoding as UTF-8.
 ASCII makes no sense.
 Whatever.

-    To fix it, download [this script](https://gist.github.com/cireficc/1cf32a65f097e743a9c4) and execute it.
+    To fix it, download [this script](https://gist.github.com/cireficc/1cf32a65f097e743a9c4) and execute it (you may need to run `chmod 777` on it)
     The script will simply set the default encoding for the database template used by Rails to UTF-8 isntead of SQL_ASCII.
     You should see this output: